bertreb/pimatic-tado-reloaded/README.md

 ```
 - setPoint: The target temperature in heat or cool mode.
 The left input in the gui
 - setPointLow: The low target temperature in heatcool mode
   Below that value the heater will turn on.
-The second input in the gui
+The middle input in the gui
 - setPointHigh: The high target temperature in heatcool mode.
   Above that value the cooler with turn on.
-The third input in the gui
+The right input in the gui
 - eco: Set the whole thermostat in eco state
 - power: Switch the thermostat on or off
 - mode: The current mode of the heater (heat,heatcool or cool)